 Multi-Cell Array Formulas

-We mentioned that array formulas can return results in a single cell or multiple cells.
-Taking it one step further, we can also use array formulas to print the outcome into separate cells.
-Now, let’s take a look at a multi-cell example.
+As we mentioned earlier, Excel's array formulas can generate results in either a single cell or multiple cells.
+Going a step further, we can utilize array formulas to display outcomes across separate cells.
+Let's explore a multi-cell example to illustrate this concept.

 Begin by selecting a print range.
 Here, we selected a range covering one row and three columns (E through G).